 - Developing classroom presentations addressing career readiness, such as "I Am Employable," emphasizes the six skills most desired by employers that are developed in the study of liberal arts. - Introducing the Handshake feature in Career Connections, which displays job listings with competitive salaries and hourly rates of \$14.00 and above. - Teaching resume writing: Students can leave the College with a dynamic resume - Exploring the logistics of creating internships (paid and unpaid) and experiential learning opportunities for students

-Person responsible: Department Head and Department Coordinator with support from Career Connections and other College resources Timeline: Fall 2023 through Fall 2028
+Person responsible: Department Head and Department Coordinator with support from Career Connections and other College resources

 4. Capstone Course